rDybing/trimControl/README.md

 ## Build

 Intended target is a Sparkfun Pro Micro Arduino clone and developed using PlatformIO.
 Should work fine with standard Arduino IDE as well.
-Ensure target MCU is set to Sparkfun Pro Micro and that the libraries this project usues is available for your dev environment.
+Ensure target MCU is set to Sparkfun Pro Micro and that the libraries this project uses is available for your dev environment.

 **Contact:**